 She put on her nice, white coat over that little black dress he had taken a shine to before, and looked in the mirror one more time as she grabbed her keys.
-Looking foxy for your guy, she thought confidently.
+Looking foxy for your guy, she thought with a secret smile.

-She wasn't sure what kind of evening Seeley had planned for them; only that he mentioned it was a going to be a big night for them and that he was taking her somewhere really nice.
-When she had jokingly asked what sort of milestone it was that they were celebrating, he had cryptically replied "us.
-We're celebrating us."
-Whatever the celebration involved, she was certain of one thing-it would end up being very gratifying for them both.
-She couldn't wait to catch up with him by the reflecting pool, more than ready, willing and able to be whisked away to whatever romantic place he had picked out for them.
+Whatever the celebration involved, she could count on one thing-it would be highly gratifying for them both.
+She couldn't wait to catch up with Seeley by the reflecting pool, ready, willing and able to be whisked away to whatever romantic place he had picked out.
 And afterwards?
-All lacey lingerie spread out on the floor and crumpled linens on the bed, their by now trademarked date-ender.
+All lacey lingerie spread out on the floor and crumpled linens on the bed, their trademark date-ender.